Voted 'Sexiest Woman of the Century' by People Magazine.

 The ADR stage at Twentieth Century Fox is named after her.

 In 1972, actress Veronica Hamel and her husband became the new owners of Marilyn's Brentwood home.
 They hired a contractor to replace the roof and remodel the house, and the contractor discovered a sophisticated eavesdropping and telephone tapping system that covered every room in the house.
 The components were not commercially available in 1962, but were in the words of a retired Justice Department official, "standard FBI issue."
-This discovery lent further support to claims of conspiracy theorists that Marilyn had been under surveillance by the Kennedys and the Mafia.
+It is known that renegade F.B.I. director J. Edgar Hoover believed that President Kennedy and his brother, Attorney General Robert Kennedy (who was Hoover's boss) were threats to national security because of their dalliances with Monroe and with Judith Exner, who was also a girlfriend of a Mafia boss.
+This bugging equipment led to Hoover's rumored blackmailing of the Kennedy brothers.
 The new owners spent $100,000 to remove the bugging devices from the house.

 When budding actresses Shelley Winters and Marilyn were roommates in the late 1940s in Hollywood, Shelley said that one day she had to step out and asked Marilyn to "wash the lettuce" for a salad they were to share for dinner.
 When Shelley got back to the apartment, (Marilyn was apparently new to the art of cooking) had the leaves of lettuce in a small tub of soapy water and was scrubbing them clean.
 She had not heard of the phrase before either, or did not know it's true meaning.